Bounds for lacunary bilinear spherical and triangle maximal functions: Decomposition of the operator and bounds for the pieces in the H older range

 one has

 for all $1\leq p_1,p_2\leq 2 $ with $3/2=1/p_1+1/p_2$.

 In particular, since $\text{max}\{i,j\}\geq \frac{i+j}{2}$

-Then interpolation of these bounds with the bounds in Proposition \ref{nodecay} give the estimates in \eqref{dg5}. \end{proof} \begin{rem} One could think that the second part of the estimate \eqref{dg5} could potentially allow us to include the missing boundary pieces in Theorem \ref{boundsspherical} for $d\geq 5$.
-Unfortunately, with the methods used in this paper one runs into some technical issues trying to do that. \end{rem}
+Then interpolation of these bounds with the bounds in Proposition \ref{nodecay} give the estimates in \eqref{dg5}. \end{proof} \begin{rem} One could think that estimate \eqref{dg5} could potentially allow one to include the missing boundary pieces in Theorem \ref{boundsspherical} for $d\geq 5$.
+Unfortunately, that does not seem possible with the methods we exploit in this paper. \end{rem}